Radityofajar/Wicom_woojoo/README.md

 Reference: https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html

+        Recommendation value: 0.025 - 0.03 (or 2.5% - 3%)

 #### 2. Anomaly_score_threshold
 This parameter is for calculating the baseline to determine whether the data anomaly score is an outlier or inlier.

 ![anomaly_score_threshold](/docs/anomaly_score_threshold.png)

+        Anomaly score threshold = (mean - (standard deviation * x))
+        where: x =  user input to tuning the anomaly score threshold
 #### 3. Boundaries threshold
 Parameter: *upper_threshold* and *lower_treshold*